COVID-19 vaccination clinical information

 Referring patients with a history of severe allergic reactions

-Referrals can be made by GPs to the Specialist Vaccination Clinic via Immunology at the Royal Adelaide Hospital (RAH) if there is a past history of reaction to the COVID-19 vaccine, overseas or in Australia.
-This referral system also relates to patients who experience a severe, immediate hypersensitivity reaction to vaccines.
+Referrals can be made by GPs to the COVID Vaccine Adverse Effects Clinic at the Royal Adelaide Hospital (RAH) if there is a past history of reaction to the COVID-19 vaccine or for patients who experience a severe, immediate hypersensitivity reaction to vaccines.

 For more information on COVID-19 vaccination see the Allergy, Immunodeficiency, Autoimmunity and COVID-19 Vaccination FAQs developed by the Australasian Society of Clinical Immunology and Allergy (ASCIA).

 Referrals will be reviewed by an Immunology Allergy Specialist clinicians as per the following triage criteria: